CuiweiCheng/matrix/README.md

 - [Optimize the portfolios by large-scale Quadratic Optimization based on Markowitz Model and Backtesting based on historical market data](#optimize-the-portfolios-by-quadratic-optimization)

+## Install realavant packages before start
+To successfully achive the purpose and realize functions of our project, python packages including pandas_datareader and mpl_finance are required to be installed.

 ## Get time series of stock prices by Web Crawler
 ### Download csv file of a stock
 Enter a string of stock symbol, a csv file will be downloaded automatically into the current path